echoedinvoker/nodejs-jonas/2-introduction-to-nodejs-and-npm/12-routing/memo.md

 ![Alt wrong url on browser ](pic/bandicam%202022-09-27%2017-16-51-801.jpg)

-- Unlike the previous situation where there was no any router, now we enter an incorrect URL that causes the browser to keep loading forever...
+- Since the URL does not match any router, **no res.end will be executed**, which will result in endless loading of the broswer on the client side.

 ![Alt else router ](pic/bandicam%202022-09-27%2017-17-57-811.jpg)

 - We use the last else in the if-statement to handle the incorrect URL.
+  - The point is to get every URL result to run **res.end** to avoid endless loading in client browser.

 ![Alt else url on browser ](pic/bandicam%202022-09-27%2017-18-49-935.jpg)